 Selected Radio and Television Appearances

-"Studs Terkel Show" WBEZ • "The Midnight Special" WFMT • "Folk Festival" WDCB • "848" WBEZ • "Insight" WTMX • "River City Folk" • "The Michael Stock Show" WLRN • "Bound For Glory" • "Gene Shay Show" WHYY • "Absolute Artistry" • "Outdoor Wisconsin" •"Prairie Harvest" • "Wild Chicago" • "Chicago Stories" • "Artbeat Chicago" • "Stage 9" • WBBM News Chicago • WMNF
+"Studs Terkel Show" WBEZ • "The Midnight Special" WFMT • "Folk Festival" WDCB • "848" WBEZ • "Rick Kogan Show" WGN Radio .
+"Insight" WTMX • "River City Folk" • "The Michael Stock Show" WLRN • "Bound For Glory" • "Gene Shay Show" WHYY • "Absolute Artistry" • "Outdoor Wisconsin" •"Prairie Harvest" • "Wild Chicago" • "Chicago Stories" • "Artbeat Chicago" • "Stage 9" • WBBM News Chicago • WMNF

 Selected Honors, Grants, and Juried Rosters

-Lantern Bearer Award, Folk Alliance Midwest Region, 2007 • Founders' Award, Shanties '93, Krakow, Poland • Arts-in-Education Rosters in Missouri, Illinois, Delaware, Indiana • ArtsTour, Illinois • Michigan Humanities Council • Chicago Office of Fine Arts-Community Arts Assistance and Neighborhood Arts Programs • Illinois Arts Council-Special Assistance Grant, 1995, 1999, 2005 • Arts International-Festival Travel Grant • VSAFL (Very Special Arts Florida) Teaching Roster
+Annette J. Bruce Lifetime Achievement, Florida Storytelling Association, 2015 .
+Award Lantern Bearer Award, Folk Alliance Midwest Region, 2007 • Founders' Award, Shanties '93, Krakow, Poland • Arts-in-Education Rosters in Missouri, Illinois, Delaware, Indiana • ArtsTour, Illinois • Michigan Humanities Council • Chicago Office of Fine Arts-Community Arts Assistance and Neighborhood Arts Programs • Illinois Arts Council-Special Assistance Grant, 1995, 1999, 2005 • Arts International-Festival Travel Grant • VSAFlorida Teaching Artist

 Selected Conference Presentations, Seminars, and Arts Planning

-Tale Tellers of St. Augustine Workshop Series: "Principles of Performance" (2013) • Florida StoryCamp: "Storytelling in Verse", "StoryLines Game Pilot" (2012); "Perk It Up With Puppets" (2011)” • Environmental Education Faire, Friends of A1A (Planning Committee 2011) • Festival of Muses (Planning Committee 2012) • Chicago Maritime Festival, since 2003 (Co-Director and Founder) • Chinquapin Folk Music and Storytelling Festival (Co-Artistic Director 1995 - 2009) • Northern Michigan Early Care and Education Conference "Instruments and Their Stories" • Michigan Reading Association, "Building Self Esteem and Cultural Awareness Through Creative Writing and the Folk Process" • Folk Alliance Conference, "Independent Record Production", "Presenter - Performer: Both Sides of the Coin"
+"Cross-disciplinary Teaching Through the Arts", VSAFlorida, 2015, Tale Tellers of St. Augustine Workshop Series: "Principles of Performance", 2013 • Florida StoryCamp: "Storytelling in Verse: Using an Economy of Words", "StoryLines Game Pilot", 2013; "Perk It Up With Puppets", 2011 • Environmental Education Faire/Kid's Ocean Day, Friends of A1A Planning Committee, 2011-14 • Festival of Muses, Planning Committee, 2012 • Chicago Maritime Festival, since 2003 (Co-Director and Founder) • Chinquapin Folk Music and Storytelling Festival (Co-Artistic Director and Founder, 1995-2009) • Northern Michigan Early Care and Education Conference "Instruments and Their Stories" • Michigan Reading Association, "Building Self Esteem and Cultural Awareness Through Creative Writing and the Folk Process" • Folk Alliance Conference, "Independent Record Production", "Presenter - Performer: Both Sides of the Coin"